andgordio/mockupless/docs/About/README.md

 ## Am I alone?

-There's a [Slack](https://join.slack.com/t/mockupless/shared_invite/enQtNDg2NzE0MDc2MDk2LTY4YTFmM2ZlMjUxMjk2ZDYzZmQ4MTQzMjgzNDhmMjY3NTVjYTBhODYzZDI3MTllNDliZmNmZmQ2NTMxMmMyNzg) community for providing support, discussing ideas, sharing progress and shaping the methodology.
+There's a [Forum](https://forum.mockupless.com) for providing support, discussing ideas, sharing progress and shaping the methodology.

 ## Can I contribute?